Sarum College logo

 About|Details|What our students say|Tutor(s)|Related short courses

-Home Short Courses Contemporary Spirituality Theology, Imagination & Culture Relocating Religion: Cultural and Spiritual Re-Alignments (2022)
+Home Short Courses Theology, Imagination & Culture Contemporary Spirituality Relocating Religion: Cultural and Spiritual Re-Alignments (2022)

-About the Relocating Religion: Cultural and Spiritual Re-Alignments (2022) course
+Relocating Religion: Cultural and Spiritual Re-Alignments (2022) course

 This module is primarily concerned with equivocations and uncertainties that surround the concepts and practices of religion in the modern period, including contemporary and popularly expressed preferences for ‘spirituality’.